uib/w3.uib.no/doc/development-setup.md

     $ npm install

 This will install all dependecies for the grunt tasks in Gruntfile.js.
-Then to run the grunt task you have to:
+Then to run the grunt tasks you have to:

-    $ grunt --proxy=<your_local_w3_url>
+1. copy the uib-w3-grunt-config.json.sample to uib-w3-grunt-config.json and update the settings.
+    - proxy should be the hostname of your local drupal instance without http://

-&lt;your\_local\_w3\_url> should be substituted with whatever url you use to access your local instans of w3 in the browser.
+    - sg should be the path to your instance of the styleguide with trailing /
+2. enable the uib_browsersync module

+    $ bin/site-drush en uib_browsersync --yes

+3. run the grunt tasks

+    $ grunt

 The grunt script will give you urls to access the site local and external.
 You will *not* be abel to log in through this site (for now, anyway).